 Do I have to have all of the prerequisites completed before I apply to the MOT program?

-Will any introductory chemistry course satisfy the prerequisite requirement?
+Will any chemistry course satisfy the prerequisite requirement?

-We require a college-level chemistry course.
-We prefer the General Chemistry course with a Laboratory that is taken by science majors at that college/university, and applicants with such a course may be ranked higher than those with introductory-level courses, but either one meets the minimum requirements.
+We require a college-level chemistry course that covers topics such as atomic structure, chemical calculations, solutions, acid base reactions, and equilibrium.
+We prefer the General Chemistry course with a Laboratory that is taken by science majors at that college/university, and applicants with such a course may be ranked higher than those with introductory-level courses.

 Can I count an anthropology course as fulfilling a sociology requirement (or vice versa)?